 This picturesque part of Gloucestershire has a great choice of attractions to satisfy thrill-seekers, nature-lovers, sporting enthusiasts and culture vultures.
 From a quiet stroll around a nature reserve to throwing yourself about in the treetops, there’s never a dull moment:

 - Go Ape: A high rise rope course in the forest, suitable for all ages, but perhaps not for the faint-hearted!
-Younger Tarzan wannabes can explore the canopy on the tree top junior trail, while the full course is open to those aged 10+.
+Younger Tarzan wannabes (1m+) can explore the canopy on the Treetop Adventure, while the full course is open to those aged 10+.

-- Forest of Dean Sculpture Trail: Discover world class contemporary sculpture in a beautiful setting.
-These fabulous artworks are discretely placed within the forest, and families are encouraged to explore and investigate however you wish.
-The full trail is approximately 4.5 miles, but you can also explore with shorter marked routes.
+- Forest of Dean Sculpture Trail: Discover world class contemporary sculpture in a beautiful setting on this free trail.
+These fabulous artworks are discretely placed within the ancient woodland, and families are encouraged to explore and investigate however you wish.
+The full trail is over 4 miles long, but you can also explore with shorter marked routes.

 - Perrygrove Railway: This is a unique railway attraction that makes a complete family day out.
 Explore secret paths and passageways and build a den in the woods.
-Your train tickets last all day and you can ride as many times as you like!
+Your train tickets last all day and you can ride between the four station stops as many times as you like!

 The historic market town of Tewkesbury has a pretty waterfront setting and plenty of history to explore.
 Take a boat trip along the Avon, or a stroll by the river Severn, then explore the rest of the town with its traditional high street and beautiful buildings.

 - Battle Trail: Follow the marked route to step back in time and join the Yorkist and Lancastrian armies as they prepared for the Battle of Tewkesbury, which was fought on Saturday May 4th 1471.
 Guided walks are available on selected dates, or by arrangement.